Veteran founded and operated

 First Responder Outreach

-After leaving the US Army, Joe’s career included 1) Retail Buyer for a large Department Store with sales exceeding $100M, 2) Regional Director for a chain of clothing stores, called the County Seat, with sales of $500M, and 3) Operations Mgr/Project Mgr/Call Center Mgr for International Companies such as Hilton International Hotel, Macy’s Department Stores, Waldenbooks, General Dynamics, Pratt Whitney Canada, Nortel, and Children’s Hospital Los Angeles.
+After leaving the US Army, Joe’s career included 1) Buyer for Macy's Department Stores/Dallas, sales exceeding $250M, 2) Regional Director for The County Seat Stores, sales exceeding $350M, and 3) Operations Mgr/Project Mgr/Call Center Mgr for National/International Companies including Computer Sciences Corp, Hilton International Hotels, Waldenbooks, General Dynamics, Pratt Whitney Canada, Nortel, Children’s Hospital Los Angeles, and other major IT Companies.

-Upon retiring, Joe has been involved with 1) Santa Claus in the DFW area, 2) Board Member with Traumatic Brain Injury Council of Texas (having lost a child due to brain injury), and 3) Local Lewisville assistance with the homeless, which resulted with the City of Lewisville in March of 2020, designating March 3rd as “Joe Derrick Day”.
+Upon retiring, Joe has been involved with 1) Santa Claus in the DFW area, 2) Member of Traumatic Brain Injury Council of Texas (having lost a child due to brain injury), and 3) Local assistance with the homeless, which resulted in the City Council of Lewisville TX, in 2020, designating March 2 as "Joe Derrick Day".